SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 The XCO library offers classes such as `XCO_CP_XLSX` and methods for reading and writing XLSX content.
 You can find more information [here](https://help.sap.com/docs/btp/sap-business-technology-platform/xlsx).
 The following example demonstrates a selection of methods.

-Expand the following collapsible section for further information and example code.
+Expand the following collapsible sections for further information and example code.

 <details>
   <summary>🟢 Click to expand for more information and example code</summary>